SEN Information Report

 At The Meadows School - the young people’s identified needs will be complex including: severe learning difficulties, and profound and multiple learning difficulties.
 These may include young people with sensory and physical difficulties.
 Autistic spectrum conditions and or challenging behaviour or a combination of these difficulties.
 The admission arrangements for our young people can be found on our website within the admission policy.

 How will The Meadows School identify and assess my son/daughter’s special needs?

 Young people are admitted to The Meadows School following consideration of all multi-agency evidence.
 On admission the LA will provide a copy of all assessments previously undertaken with the young person from the relevant agencies.

 On entry the school will undertake an assessment of each young person’s educational needs.
 This will take place in conjunction with the relevant professionals from other agencies.
 In order to undertake this assessment the school will use the schools own curriculum documentation and assessment tool.

 Following the assessment an Educational and Health Care plan (EHCP) will be written and forwarded to the LA.
 This will be shared with the families through the school’s annual reporting process.

 This year families of young people in years 14, 11 and a small group of year 10 will have their Statement of special educational need transferred to an EHCP.
 2

-How does the Meadows Sports College evaluate the effectiveness of our provision?
+How does The Meadows School evaluate the effectiveness of our provision?

 We have robust procedures for self-evaluation and monitoring of our work.
 Members of the Senior Leadership team monitor all teachers on a termly basis.
 In addition, the school is supported and challenged by the LA School improvement partner.